mizuno-hideaki/horizontal-gene-transfer/README.md

-# Script(s) used in the publication "Geographically dependent horizontal gene transfer from snakes to frogs.".
+# Script(s) used in the publication "Geography-Dependent Horizontal Gene Transfer from Vertebrate Predators to Their Prey.".
 PubMed: https://pubmed.ncbi.nlm.nih.gov/35417559/

 ## remove_primer_sequences.pl